philipmjohnson/robocode-pmj-dacruzer/README.md

 1. Install robocode
 -------------------

 Install both the robocode basic distribution and the robocode testing plugin.
-Both setup.jar files are available at: https://sourceforge.net/projects/robocode/files/robocode/1.7.4.4/.
+Both of these setup.jar files are available [here](https://sourceforge.net/projects/robocode/files/robocode/1.7.4.4/).

 Be sure to run the system manually from the command line to ensure that you have the appropriate Java installed and so forth.